moucheh/dotfiles/README.md

     ./install.sh

 If you already have a config for something that is included in these dotfiles, that config will be copied to a backup folder of current date and time, it will start with a dot so it will be hiden, but won't be lost.

-For autotiling to work, you need to install a python package

-    pip install autotiling

-You may need to make it executable

-    chmod +x $(which autotiling)

 If you'd like to have fingerprint unlocking as well as password unlocking copy pam.d/swaylock contents to /etc/pam.d/swaylock